- Where is Niseko?

 - Do I need to book Guest Services (transfers/lessons/restaurants/etc.) before arrival?

 Yes, it is recommend to book all services as soon as possible.
 Availability for services such as transfers and ski lessons are very limited especially during peak periods.
 For more details on the different services available and to request a booking, please see our Guest Services page.

 Many of the more popular restaurants in Niseko tend to book out well ahead of time, while others will not start accepting bookings until they open, usually in late-November to early-December.
-Most restaurants in Hirafu now take bookings online or have English speaking staff and reservations can be made directly.
+Most restaurants in Niseko-Hirafu now take bookings online or have English speaking staff.
+The majority of restaurant reservations can be made directly.
 For more details on the dining options available in Niseko including how you can make a reservation, please visit our Restaurants page.

 - When is the best time to come to Niseko?